CoMakery/swarmbot/README.md

 ## Project Vision

 Swarmbot hangs out in Slack and creates Project Coins on a trusty blockchain.
-It helps you to distribute revenue and track your fair share of projects.
+It helps you to distribute profit and tracks your fair share of projects you work on.
 Swarmbot helps you run a [Dynamic Equity Organization](https://github.com/citizencode/dynamic-equity-organization).

 ## Current Implementation Status